elliohow/fMRI_ROI_Analysis_Tool/README.md

 ├── stat_maps (name can be chosen by user)
 │   └── NIFTI/Analyze statistical map files
 │
-├── anat (optional but recommended)
+├── anat
-│   └── skull stripped anatomy file
+│   ├── skull stripped anatomy file (should have '_brain' extension) │   └── anatomical file (necessary if using BBR cost function) │
-│
 ├── fslfast (optional but recommended)
 │   └── ...
 (All files output by fslfast)